dozn/CrackWatchDiscordBot/README.md

 game's name (which is at the beginning of each row, sorted alphabetically),\
 then scanning to the right from there for more information about that game.\
 2) It would use up a lot more of Discord's allotted characters (2000 per\
-message), allowing _far_ less information to be presented per message.
+message), allowing _far_ less Information to be presented per message.